-There’s another girl, of course, Susie (Amber Kuo), who works at the bookstore and teases him about his floor sitting.
+But at least there's another girl, Susie (Amber Kuo), who works at the bookstore and teases him about his floor sitting.
 “This isn’t a library, you know,” she says.
 She quickly develops a crush on him, but, though she’s cute, he can't be bothered.
 He’s interested in the girl who isn’t there.

 Meanwhile, Kai’s friend, Gao (Chiang Kang-Che), a sweet, supertall, mouth breather, has a crush on a fellow employee, Peach, at the convenience store where they both work.